Quality Assurance of LLM-generated Code: Addressing Non-Functional Quality Characteristics: Trade-offs Among NFQCs in Generated Code

-\paragraph{Dataset} We selected \emph{SWE-bench Lite} \cite{JimenezYWYPPN24}, which is a subset of SWE-bench, as the evaluation benchmark for our experiment.
-SWE-bench Lite is a carefully curated subset of this benchmark, created to support faster iteration and model development.
-In our experiment, we used the \emph{test} set of SWE-bench Lite, which consists of 300 issue-pull request pairs from 11 Python repositories.
+The goal of the experiment is to evaluate the NFQCs of generated code and explore how different NFQCs interact in functionally correct, repository-level code changes produced by LLMs.
+To this end, we selected \emph{SWE-bench Lite} \cite{JimenezYWYPPN24}, which is widely used by the community, as the evaluation benchmark for our experiment.
+Each task in SWE-bench Lite is derived from a real GitHub issue and requires generating a patch that passes the corresponding test suite.
+The resulting code changes typically span multiple files and interact with existing project dependencies, which makes this benchmark particularly suitable for assessing NFQCs at the repository level.
+In our experiments, we used the \emph{test} set of SWE-bench Lite, comprising 300 issue-pull request pairs from 11 Python repositories, predominantly drawn from Django (127 instances) and SymPy (80 instances).
 Each instance is evaluated by executing unit tests, using the post-pull request behavior as the reference.

-Using SWE-bench Lite allows us to evaluate model performance on real-world software tasks with manageable resources.
-Although the benchmark itself focuses on functional correctness, its automated patch verification system provides a reliable foundation on which we build our NFQC evaluation pipeline.
-This enables us to analyze NFQCs of functionally correct patches without modifying the benchmark itself. \autoref{fig:SWE-lite_instance} shows the structure of each instance in SWE-bench Lite.
+In addition, SWE-bench provides an established evaluation infrastructure, including the SWE-agent framework, which supports reproducible and automated patch generation and verification.
+This allows us to conduct our experiments within a standardized setup while focusing our analysis on the NFQCs of generated patches. \autoref{fig:SWE-lite_instance} shows the structure of each instance in SWE-bench Lite.

 \paragraph{Model Selection}

 While LLMs deliver promising performance in generating basic functions and algorithms, their performance on the SWE-bench family benchmarks remains limited.
 As of August 20, 2025, Claude 4 Opus achieves a resolved rate of 67.60\% on SWE-bench, and Claude 4 Sonnet reports 66.93\% (submission on May 21, 2025) and 56.67\% (submission on May 26, 2025) on SWE-bench and SWE-bench Lite, respectively.\footnote{https://github.com/SWE-bench/experiments}